jpegleg/dwarven-toolbox/README.md

 All of these utilities enable tweakable and scriptable encryption, hashing, signing, and some maths.
 While some of the utilities are better with layers, others are more directly useful on the CLI.

-<b>The toolbox has two types of binaries, those that work with files and those that work with args.</b>
+<b>The toolbox is organized into two types of binaries, those that work with files and those that work with args.</b>

 The args tools can use subshell concatenation aka "$(cat mything.txt)" and redirects aka "shielda $(gold) > something.dat" can be used effectively.
 These tools are designed for working with arguments passed into the programs.
 Combined with "xargs", we can pipe data into the utilities that way as well.

 The file tools read files from the disk and write data to files.
 Arguments to the file tools are paths aka file names, along with other optional args.
+The tool `clean` also allows STDIN piping, while the tool `ore` works with a file and an environment variable.

 ## Installation example